hiddenSymmetries/simsopt/docs/source/overview.rst

 3. Define an objective function.
 4. Solve the optimization problem that has been defined.

-This pattern is evident in the examples in this documentation and in the ``examples`` directory of the repository.
+This pattern is evident in the tutorials in this documentation and in the ``examples`` directory of the repository.

 Some typical objects are a MHD equilibrium represented by the VMEC or